manyfranks/Lorem-Hipsum/README.md

 # Lorem Hipsum

-Single page application built with React and using Axios to fetch random hipster-style lorem ipsum for web developers
+Single page application built with React, styled with TailwindCSS and using Axios to fetch random hipster-style lorem ipsum for web developers

 ## Work in Progress